-The ISCAS 2004 paper submission and review process is being conducted in a manner similar to previous ISCAS conferences:
+The SLT 2018 paper submission and review process is being conducted in a manner similar to other IEEE Signal Processing Society workshops:

 The review process is being conducted entirely online.
-To make the review process easier, and to assure that the submitted papers will be acessible through the online review system, we ask that authors submit paper documents that are formatted according to the Author Kit instructions below.
+To make the review process easy for the reviewers, and to assure that the paper submissions will be readable through the online review system, we ask that authors submit paper documents that are formatted according to the Paper Kit instructions included here.

-Please use the conference name (ISCAS 2004) and the paper number that is assigned to you on all correspondence.
+Please make sure to put the conference name (SLT 2018) and the paper number that is assigned to you on all correspondence.

 Additional questions regarding submission of papers should be directed to the following address:

 Bryan, TX 77802-4015, USA